leontoddjohnson/prenorns/docs/ide_setup.md

 ## 3 VS Code Setup

-Open up VS Code, and open the folder where you keep your development code (presumably — preferably — on norns somewhere).
+Open up VS Code, and open the folder where you keep your development code (presumably — preferably — a Git repo on norns somewhere).

 1. Go to the marketplace and install [the sumneko.lua Lua extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua).